[Demo Webinar] Crafting self-service infra with Spacelift Blueprints

 kubectl delete pods --all-namespaces --field-selector=status.phase=Succeeded,status.phase=Failed

-When you are deleting in bulk, you should proceed with caution, so before running the actual command, one suggestion would be to add the --dry-run=client option to and the output you prefer (yaml or json) using the -o yaml or -o json.
+When you are deleting in bulk, you should proceed with caution.
+Before running the actual command, add the --dry-run=client flag and an output format (-o yaml or -o json) so you can see what would be deleted without making any changes.

 Key Points